SciKit-Surgery/scikit-surgeryvtk/README.rst

 * Load 3D models from vtl/stl/vtp etc. files.
 * Overlay 3D models onto a background image e.g. from webcam/video file
 * Functions for working with calibrated cameras, and projecting points from 3D to 2D.
+* A widget to drive a stereo interlaced monitor.

 Installing
 ~~~~~~~~~~